Shetland Knitting with Alison Crowther-Smith

 Depending on flight times - Free time in Lerwick

-Depart to Sumburgh airport for flight to Edinburgh
+Depart to Sumburgh airport

 Shetland’s only real town, Lerwick was founded as an unofficial marketplace to service 17th century Dutch herring fleets.
 Today, having survived two fires (one in the 17th century set by the residents of Scalloway, then the capital of Shetland, who disapproved of the immoral and drunken activities of Lerwick’s fishermen and sailors; and another lit by the French fleet in 1702), the town is a bustling and cosmopolitan seaport and the old waterfront is thronged with pleasure boats, visiting yachts, historic craft and working fishing boats.